tomzorz/shoreparty.org/posts/tiny-tools-of-the-trade-part-i.md

 ---
 title: Tiny Tools of the Trade - Part I.
-description: "Small software solutions that are big time savers, for small everyday problems that are big annoyances."
+description: "Small software solutions that are big time savers, for small everyday problems that are big annoyances.
+This time let's learn about yt-dlp, RipMe and ffmpeg."
 date: 2022-04-26
 tags:
   - software